 An important question to ask at this point is whether we can strengthen the Fronting Generalization to state that in a V2 clause with an undistinguished subject, the VP anaphor must occupy initial position.
-Then we would have a nice symmetric account of the position of det: one condition that states when det cannot front (50a) and another that states when it must front.
+Then we would have a nice symmetric account of the position of det: one condition that states when det cannot front (38a) and another that states when it must front.
 The short answer is no. Whether or not the VP anaphor must occupy initial position in clauses with undistinguished subjects depends on what other elements are present in the clause.
-If there is another frontable element, e.g. a PP, a subordinate clause or an adverb that is not inherently banned from initial position, then it is possible to front that element instead of the VP anaphor, subject to regular contextual, discourse, and text-pragmatic requirements.
-Returning to the expletive examples in (27)-(30), we can observe the following.
-In (29), repeated here as (51), there is another frontable element in the target clause, namely the adverb heldigvis (luckily).
-The pragmatic relation between antecedent and target clause can be mediated by this adverb in initial postion, and the adverb-initial order in (51c) is possible alongside (51a).
+If there is another frontable element, e.g. a PP, a subordinate clause, or an adverb that is not inherently banned from initial position, then it is possible to front that element instead of the VP anaphor, PROVIDED THAT

+IT FULFILLS REGULAR CONTEXTUAL, DISCOURSE, AND TEXT-PRAGMATIC REQUIREMENTS.
+Returning to the expletive examples in (23)-(26), we can observe the following.
+In (25), repeated here as (39), there is another frontable element in the target clause, namely the adverb heldigvis (luckily).
+The pragmatic relation between antecedent and target clause can be mediated by this adverb in initial postion, and the adverb-initial order in (39c) is possible alongside (39a).

-- (51) Da jeg åbnede døren troede jeg først at der havde [været indbrud], men ... when I opened door.DEF thought I first that EXPL had been break.in but When I opened the door, I first thought that someone had broken into the house but ... - a. det havde der heldigvis ikke.
-DET had EXPL luckily not luckily that wasn't the case. - b. \der havde (det) heldigvis ikke (det).
-EXPL had DET luckily not DET - c. heldigvis havde der ikke det. luckily has EXPL not DET Luckily there hadn't (been a break-in).
+(39) Da jeg åbnede dør-en troede jeg først at der havde [været indbrud], when I opened door-DEF thought I first that EXPL had been break.in men . . .

+hut

+'When I opened the door, I first thought that someone had broken into the house but...'

+- (a) det havde der heldigvis ikke.
+DET had EXPL luckily not 'luckily that wasn't the case.' - (b) \der havde (det) heldigvis ikke (det).

+EXPL had DET luckily not DET - (c) heldigvis havde der ikke det. [= (31)] luckily has EXPL not DET 'luckily there hadn't (been a break-in).'

-In (51c), the VP anaphor occurs in situ with the undistinguished subject in 3rd position.
-The hypothetical generalization that VP-det must front in the presence of an undistinguished subject would incorrectly rule out such examples.
-They are allowed by the Fronting Generalization in (50b), because that generalization explicitly refers to the position of the undistinguished subject and only bans in situ VP anaphors when the undistinguished subject is in initial position, as in (51b).
+In (39c), the VP anaphor occurs in situ with the undistinguished subject in third position.
+The hypothetical generalization that VP det must front in the presence of an undistinguished subject would incorrectly rule out such constructions.
+They are allowed by the Fronting Generalization in (38b) because that generalization explicitly refers to the position of the undistinguished subject and only bans in situ VP anaphors when the undistinguished subject is in initial position, as in (39b).

-Similarly, the unabbreviated version of (27a) has a temporal subordinate clause following the adverb også (also).
-Such clauses can generally occur in initial position and it would be grammatical, and felicitous, to have the temporal clause in place of the VP anaphor in initial position in (27).
+Similarly, the unabbreviated version of (23a) has a temporal subordinate clause following the adverb også (also).
+Such clauses can generally occur in initial position and it would be grammatical, and felicitous, to have the temporal clause in place of the VP anaphor in initial position in (23).

-In (28), reproduced as (52) below, there are two alternative candidates for the initial position: the PP mellem denne romans to hovedpersoner (between the two main characters of this novel) and the PP for eksempel (for example).
+In (24), reproduced as (40) below, there are two candidates for the initial position: the PP mellem denne romans to hovedpersoner (between the two main characters of this novel) and the PP for eksempel (for example).

-- (52) Derved kunne mange misforståelser [opstå], også af følelsesmæssig art.
-[P31] thereby could many misunderstandings arise also of emotional kind In this way many misunderstandings could arise, also of an emotional nature. - a.
-Det gør der for eksempel mellem denne romans to hovedpersoner, ...
-DET does EXPL for example between this novel.POSS two main.characters As they do, for instance, between the two main characters of this novel, ... - b. \Der gør (det) for eksempel (det) $\dots$ EXPL does DET for example DET - c. #Mellem denne romans to hoved personer gør der det for eksempel $\dots$ between this novel.
-POSS two main.characters does EXPL DET for example - d. #For eksempel gør der det mellem denne romans to hovedpersoner $\dots$ for example does EXPL DET between this novel.POSS two main.characters
+(40) Derved kunne mange misforståelser opstå, også af følelsesmæssig art. thereby could many misunderstandings arise also of emotional kind [P31]

+'In this way many misunderstandings could arise, also of an emotional nature.'

+- Det gør (a) eksempel mellem denne roman-s to DET does EXPL for example between novel-POSS two hoved-personer, ... main-characters 'As they do, for instance, between the two main characters of this novel, - (b) \Der gør (det) for eksempel (det) ...

+EXPL does DET for example DET - (c) #Mellem denne roman-s to hoved-personer gør der det for between this novel-POSS two main-characters does EXPL DET for eksempel . . . example - (d) #For eksempel gør der det mellem denne roman-s to for example does EXPL DET between this novel-POSS two hoved-personer ... main-characters